SOPA can provide a quicker and cheaper alternative to going to court or tribunal.

 A supporting statement should be signed by a company director; or a person authorised to sign on behalf of the head contractor.

-The supporting statement for use with an owner is available here.
+The supporting statement for use with an owner is available from the Fair Trading website.

 Note: if you are issuing a payment claim and the owner is not an owner-occupier (they are not residing in or intending to reside in the property, for example, a developer or investor), a different supporting statement is required.
 Do not use the statement in the above link.